kunhwiko/concepts/SQL/lang-sql.md

 2) Natural Join: join on a particular key, only one instance of the key is kept
 3) Left Outer Join: include tuples of left table even if there are no matches
 4) Right Outer Join: include tuples of right table even if there are no matches
 5) Full Outer Join: include tuples of both tables even if there are no matches

+Optimizing Joins
+  we typically use smaller tables on the outer side because we can match on less tuples
 ```

 <br />